 What I like about these formulas is that they’re plant-based rather than grain-based, mimicking the insects’ optimum diet in the wild rather than just using cheap filler ingredients.
 The result?
 Delivering the very best nutrition to the reptiles that eat them.
 Avoid cheap insect gutloads like Fluker’s Cricket Diet, Orange Cubes, Nature Zone Total Bites, or anything similar.
 It’s poor quality nutrition for the bugs, and therefore poor nutrition for your plated lizard.

-The best water to use for your plated lizard is tap water (assuming that the water in your area is safe for humans).
-Not distilled, softened, or even filtered.
+The best water to use for your plated lizard is tap water (assuming that the water in your area is safe for humans), spring water, or filtered water.
+Not distilled or softened.
 Here’s why.

-A shallow water bowl should be provided, large enough for your plated lizard to be able to soak its entire body if desired, but no deeper than up to your lizard’s back in order to prevent drowning.
+A shallow water bowl should be provided, no deeper than up to your lizard’s back in order to prevent drowning.
 The water should be changed every other day or whenever it gets dirty.

 - Introduction to Sudan Plated Lizards